Nick Lachey: Other ventures

 Lachey is part owner of the Hollywood Fame, a team in the American Basketball Association that began play in fall 2006, and was part of an ownership group of the Tacoma Rainiers, the Seattle Mariners' Triple-A affiliate.
 Lachey is also a die-hard Cincinnati Bengals, Cincinnati Reds and Cincinnati Bearcats fan.
 On April 7, 2009, Lachey threw out the ceremonial first pitch for the MLB Opening Day game in Cincinnati, Ohio.
-On July 9, 2011 Lachey sang the National Anthem for the inaugural NASCAR Sprint Cup Series race at Kentucky Speedway in Sparta, Kentucky.
+On July 9, 2011, Lachey sang the National Anthem for the inaugural NASCAR Sprint Cup Series race at Kentucky Speedway in Sparta, Kentucky.

 Lachey was among a group of investors that placed a marijuana legalization initiative on the Ohio ballot in 2015.
 The initiative sought exclusive grow rights for the group members while prohibiting all other cultivation except small amounts for personal use.
 Lachey appeared in a TV ad advocating for passage of the initiative, but it was ultimately defeated.

 Lachey is on the Entertainment Council of the hunger-relief organization Feeding America.

 In 2021, Lachey competed on season five of The Masked Singer as "Piglet".
 He was declared the winner of the season.

 Personal life

 In December 1998, Lachey and fellow singer Jessica Simpson were introduced by their shared manager at a Christmas event.
 They subsequently began dating after meeting again at a Teen People event in January 1999, but broke up for five months beginning in April 2001 until getting back together following the September 11 attacks.
 They became engaged in February 2002, and married on October 26, 2002, in Austin, Texas.
 In November 2005, after months of tabloid speculation, Lachey and Simpson announced they were separating.
 Simpson filed for divorce on December 16, 2005, citing "irreconcilable differences".
-The couple's divorce was publicized worldwide and was reportedly finalized on June 30, 2006.
+The couple's divorce was highly publicized worldwide and was reportedly finalized on June 30, 2006.

 Soon after the release of "What's Left of Me", Lachey's 2006 music video starring Vanessa Minnillo, he and Minnillo began dating.
-They briefly broke up in June 2009, but by October 2009, Lachey confirmed that they were back together after having been "single for a minute".
+They briefly broke up in June 2009, but had reunited by October 2009.
 Lachey and Minnillo became engaged in November 2010, and married on July 15, 2011, on Sir Richard Branson's private Necker Island in the British Virgin Islands.
 The wedding was filmed and televised on TLC.
-They have three children, two sons and a daughter.
+They have three children, born in September 2012, January 2015, and December 2016.

-Lachey is a fan of the Cincinnati Bengals.
-He was kicked out of a game in 2012 against the San Diego Chargers after an altercation with another fan.